arlac77/repository-provider/README.md

 ### toJSON

-Provide name and all defined defaultOptions
+Provide name and all defined attributes

-### defaultOptions
+### attributes

 options